The Australian plague locust landholder control strategies for NSW

 Correct use of insecticides

 All pesticide users must comply with the laws governing the use of insecticides.
-This includes having a current chemical training certificate recognised by the Office of Environment and Heritage.
-It is illegal under the Pesticides Act 1999 to apply chemical unless you are authorised.
-Prior to using any chemical, check the relevant labels & Material Safety Data Sheet (MSDS) for respective precautions and PPE (personal protective equipment) recommendations.
+This includes having a current chemical training certificate recognised by the NSW Environmental Protection Authority (EPA).
+It is illegal under the Pesticides Act 1999 to apply insecticide unless you are authorised.
+Prior to using any pesticide, check the relevant labels, any permits and the Safety Data Sheet (SDS) for respective precautions and personal protective equipment (PPE) recommendations.

 The Pesticides Act 1999 requires that, each time a pesticide is used, the entire label must be read or explained and that all label instructions must be followed.
-For information on the Pesticides Act 1999, contact the Office of Environment and Heritage.
+For information on the Pesticides Act 1999, contact the EPA.

-Clauses of the Occupational Health and Safety Regulation 2001 relating to hazardous substances require that all users of hazardous substances, including locust insecticides, conduct, review, and record a risk assessment of the planned spraying.
+Clauses of the Work Health and Safety Regulation 2011 relating to hazardous substances require that all users of hazardous substances, including locust insecticides, conduct, review, and record a risk assessment of the planned spraying.

 In cases of acute poisoning with fenitrothion, contact the Poisons Information Centre prior to treatment: